prolego-team/groundcrew/README.md

 ### Tools

  Tools augment the LLM's capabilities, giving the LLM intentional and targeted functionality that minimizes generic responses and hallucinations.
-They also allow the user to structure the interactions with the LLM in a way that's useful for them.
+They also allow the user to structure the interactions with the LLM in a way that's useful for the user.

-For example, if you show an LLM a Python script from a codebase and ask how to run it, the LLM will tend to answer generically.
-Create a virtual environment, install the dependencies then run the file with the Python interpreter, etc.  This is correct, but often unhelpful.
+For example, if you show an LLM a Python script from a codebase and ask how to run it, the LLM will tend to answer generically: create a virtual environment, install the dependencies, run the file with the Python interpreter, etc.  This is correct, but often unhelpful.
 Where are the dependencies located?
 What version of Python should you use?
 Did the developers even intend for you to run that file as a standalone script?
 In short, the LLM's canned response based on the source code has ignored other relevant context from the project's documentation and configuration files.

 Instead, we created an "Installation and Usage" tool that enables the LLM to search the codebase for documenation and setup files.
-Those specific pieces of information will in turn produce a much more useful to the user.
+Those specific pieces of information will in turn produce a much more useful response to the user.

 Here are some other tools have been developed to give the LLM specific and efficient functionality: